Steven

 metamaterial particles 400 may be periodically arranged in a

-predetermined pattern or order relative to one another similar to
+predetermined pattern or order relative to one another similar

-embodiment, a combination of interwoven arrays of two disparate
+scanning.
+In another embodiment, a combination of interwoven

-magnetic particles may be co-arranged with interwoven arrays of
+arrays of two disparate magnetic particles may be co-arranged

-two disparate electric particles in order to achieve at least two
+order to achieve at least two independent magnetic

-independent magnetic permeabilities and two independent electric
+permeabilities and two independent electric permittivities in

-permittivities in perpendicular directions of three-dimensional
+perpendicular directions of three-dimensional space.
+A material

-made up of subwavelength metamaterial elements.
+subwavelength metamaterial elements.

 [0022] The metamaterial particles 300 and 400 may be arranged in

-different patterns in the plurality of WAIM layers 114 and 116 to
+different patterns in the plurality of WAIM layers 114 and 116

-provide different operating characteristics and wide angle
+to provide different operating characteristics and wide angle

 scanning.
 The WAIM layers 114, 116 and 200 may also have varying

-thicknesses "T" as illustrated in FIG. 2 which may be adjusted to
+thicknesses "T" as illustrated in FIG. 2 which may be adjusted

-providing varying operating characteristics.
+to providing varying operating characteristics.
 The metamaterial

-particles 300 and 400 may be formed on the surface 204 of the WAIM
+particles 300 and 400 may be formed on the surface 204 of the

-arranged in a selected orientation to provide the desired
+may be arranged in a selected orientation to provide the desired

 operating characteristics of optimum impedance matching and wide

 angle scanning.
-The WAIM layer 200 may be formed from a dielectric
+The WAIM layer 200 may be formed from a

-The metamaterials may be formed or embedded in the WAIM layer 200
+conductive material.
+The metamaterials may be formed or embedded

-using similar techniques to that used in forming semiconductor
+in the WAIM layer 200 using similar techniques to that used in

-materials, such as photolithography, chemical vapor deposition,
+forming semiconductor materials, such as photolithography,

-chemical etching or similar methods.
+chemical vapor deposition, chemical etching or similar methods.

-[0023] The selection and arrangement of the metamaterials 300 and
+[0023] The selection and arrangement of the metamaterials 300

-present invention, the selection and arrangement of the
+the present invention, the selection and arrangement of the

 metamaterial particles 300 and 400 permit the permittivity in